 Visit the Homebuyers section of the OHFA website to learn how down payment and closing cost assistance helps make homeownership affordable.

-Earlier this year, Oklahoma Housing Finance Agency team members returned to our newly remodeled home at the corner of N.W.
+In 2023, Oklahoma Housing Finance Agency team members returned to our newly remodeled home at the corner of N.W.
 63rd and the Broadway Extension.
-For the first time in nearly two years, we are all under the same roof - collaborating and working together for a singular goal: creating housing opportunities for the residents of the State of Oklahoma.
+For the first time in more than two years, we are all under the same roof - collaborating and working together for a singular goal: creating housing opportunities for the residents of the State of Oklahoma.
+Since OHFA first opened its doors in 1976, our team has worked diligently to open doors to homes in Oklahoma.
+This is our OklaHOME.

 Using OHFA's down payment and closing cost assistance left room in Brooke's budget for other expenses related to homeownership such as repairs and furniture purchases.

-First United Bank & Trust, 242 homeowners
+First United Bank & Trust - 242 homeowners

-Associated Mortgage Corporation (AMC), 215 homeowners
+Associated Mortgage Corporation (AMC) - 215 homeowners

-Gateway Mortgage Group, 136 homeowners
+Gateway Mortgage Group - 136 homeowners

-Great Plains National Bank, Oklahoma City - 124 homeowners
+Great Plains National Bank - 124 homeowners

-Stride Bank, 114 homeowners
+Stride Bank - 114 homeowners

 Visit the Homebuyers section of the OHFA website to learn how down payment and closing cost assistance helps make homeownership affordable.